-RRC Alum Cindy Petrowski’s and her partner are honouring their Metis family members by easing the burden of current and future students through the establishment of The Cindy Petrowski and Phillip Marsh Helping Hands Bursary.
+Red River College alum Cindy Petrowski and her partner are honouring their Metis family members by easing the burden of current and future students through the establishment of The Cindy Petrowski and Phillip Marsh Helping Hands Bursary.

 RRC Automotive Students tour Birchwood Automotive Group facilities

 Sharing in Red River College’s mission to learn, teach, challenge, innovate and find solutions to build a better future, Birchwood Automotive Group has chosen to honour its retired technicians by investing in the future of students at RRC.

 Through the establishment of the Birchwood Automotive Group Limited Award, and by providing industry relevant tours to Automotive students, Birchwood is helping to ensure RRC students are armed with the knowledge and experience they need to succeed.

 An initial investment of $30,000, matched dollar for dollar though the Province of Manitoba’s Scholarship and Bursary Matching Dollar Program, means that students in the Automotive Technician Certificate Program will now have the opportunity to lighten their financial burden.

 This $1,000 annual award will recognize a student graduating from the first-year Automotive Technician Certificate Program whose work experience is completed at a dealership, and who is committed to the program and possesses leadership qualities.